On this rock I will build my church, and the gates of Hades will not overcome it ~ Matthew 16:18b NIV

 Millennials aren’t the only group leaving local churches at a troubling rate.
 Many empty nesters (45+) claim they no longer feel needed or wanted at church for anything other than financial support and pew warming.
 As a result, countless previously active church members are ditching Sunday morning services for Sunday morning brunches.

 Despite the aforementioned doom-and-gloom I really am genuinely hopeful for the future of the church.
-The church is not a scheme of man but the plan of God and God’s plans have a way of working out (Psalm 33:10-11, Micah 2:1-3) despite the failings of people.
+The church is not a scheme of man but the plan of God and God’s plans have a way of working themselves out (Psalm 33:10-11, Micah 2:1-3) despite the failings of people.